echoz/TOTIP/README.md

 # TOTIP: Top of the iTunes Pop

 TOTIP is an iOS 7 application that builds queries for RSS feeds based on parameters fetched from http://rss.itunes.apple.com and displays the content in an easy to navigate layout.
-It is basically a native implementation of the web app.
+It is basically a native implementation of the web app but with the capability to display the content as a sort of "reader".

 It is able to fetch, based on the current device locales, localized content to display making use of the localization work already done at http://rss.itunes.apple.com.